-And that’s why CSU has developed a range of admission pathways to help your child get a degree, even if they don’t get into their preferred course straight away.
+And that’s why we’ve developed a range of admission pathways to help your child get a degree, even if they don’t get into their preferred course straight away.

 So when it comes time for ATARs to be released, keep in mind that there’s always an applying for university backup plan.
-In the meantime, get familiar with CSU’s range of access schemes and admission programs, including:
+In the meantime, get familiar with Charles Sturt’s range of access schemes and admission programs, including:

 - early offer – UAC Schools Recommendation Scheme